Design patterns for multitenant SaaS applications and Azure Cognitive Search

 A multitenant application is one that provides the same services and capabilities to any number of tenants who cannot see or share the data of any other tenant.
-This document discusses tenant isolation strategies for multitenant applications built with Azure Search.
+This document discusses tenant isolation strategies for multitenant applications built with Azure Cognitive Search.

-Azure Search concepts
+Azure Cognitive Search concepts

 Search services, indexes, fields, and documents

-When using Azure Search, one subscribes to a search service.
-As data is uploaded to Azure Search, it is stored in an index within the search service.
+When using Azure Cognitive Search, one subscribes to a search service.
+As data is uploaded to Azure Cognitive Search, it is stored in an index within the search service.
 There can be a number of indexes within a single service.
 To use the familiar concepts of databases, the search service can be likened to a database while the indexes within a service can be likened to tables within a database.

 Each index within a search service has its own schema, which is defined by a number of customizable fields.
-Data is added to an Azure Search index in the form of individual documents.
+Data is added to an Azure Cognitive Search index in the form of individual documents.
 Each document must be uploaded to a particular index and must fit that index's schema.
-When searching data using Azure Search, the full-text search queries are issued against a particular index.
+When searching data using Azure Cognitive Search, the full-text search queries are issued against a particular index.
 To compare these concepts to those of a database, fields can be likened to columns in a table and documents can be likened to rows.

-Any Azure Search service in the Standard pricing tier can scale in two dimensions: storage and availability.
+Any Azure Cognitive Search service in the Standard pricing tier can scale in two dimensions: storage and availability.

 - Partitions can be added to increase the storage of a search service.